OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 # Lodging

-Rooms will tentatively be booked at the Bures-sur-Yvette Residhomes.

-Prices (to be confirmed) are as follows: 66 euros per night for a studio (up to 2 people), 106 euros per night for an apartement (up to 4 people)
+Accomodation at reduced rate will be available at either the Bures-sur-Yvette Residhomes or the Hotel d'Orsay.
+Prices should be around 68 euros per night for a studio (double bed) or 112 euros per night for an apartement (two double beds); hopefuly some twin rooms will be available too.
+We will post shortly instructions for how to book.
+OpenDreamKit participants are expected to fund their accomodation through their home site.
+Accomodation for invited outsiders will be paid for by Paris Sud.

 # Participants